Amal-Salam/RPG--Monster-slayer/README.md

 # RPG--Monster-slayer
-A simple role playing game
+A simple role playing game using javascript.